Top

 Get up close and personal with the Banpo Bridge Rainbow Fountain by taking a Han River Cruise.
 Whether it’s a yacht or ferry cruise, you’re sure to get an exciting view that most people don’t usually see.

-TIP | Taking a cruise atop the Han River is a great way to see Seoul.
-There are many cruise offerings – some with meals, entertainment, or music.
+HAN RIVER CRUISES | There are many different cruise offerings – some with meals, entertainment, or music.
 If you want to see the Rainbow Fountain, be sure to book your cruise in the evening in order to see the LED lights and water at their best.
+Choose from either a Han River Cruise by YACHT or one of the many Han River Cruise options.

-Get thee to Dongjak Bridge
+Get Thee to Dongjak Bridge

 You can also make your way over to the south end of Dongjak Bridge, which is the very next Hangang Bridge to the west.